SilbigerLab/Titrator/Protocols/TitratorSOP.md

 		2. To shut off the Titrator, use the tablet to make it offline then tap shut down.
 	6. Wipe down Sample Changer carefully with DI water.

+11. <a name="Troubleshooting"></a> **Troubleshooting**
+	1. In a junk seawater sample run, does the curve slope on the Titration window appear to be positive, negative or ~zero as the run progresses?
+		1. Normal curve: positive slope, uses just over 2mL of HCl
+		2. Atypical curve: no slope or negative slope.
+The titrant is either not being dosed correctly or is bad and not changing the pH as expected
+	2. Are there bubbles coming out of the dosing tube into the sample?
+		1. Check if the tube in the titrant container is fully submerged
+		2. Check if the red dosing tube has a tear and may need to be replaced
+	3. Has the titrant not been changed in a while or is running low?
+ 		1. May need to replace titrant (update R script for titrant specifications if using a new Batch)
+ 	4. Run another calibration
+ 		1. Check if the calibration solution needs to be changed (typically needs changing after 7-10 days)
+ 	5. Is the pH probe full no KCl solution?
+ 		1. Make sure KCl is full in probe by tilting probe on its side, hole opening facing upward.
+If there is a bubble, position the bubble at the hole opening and fill with KCl.
+ 	6. For general pH probe maintenance:
+ 		1. Clean off deposits around gray rubber on pH probe
+ 		2. Make sure the probe storage solution is always filled to fully submerge the probe tip when not in use
+ 		3. After use, make sure the gray cap is closed to avoid evaporation or loss of internal KCl solution.